FlorianS4/project_4_django/README.md

     * Deleted form_class from views.py as it was added by mistake.

-- Gamecrit Contact Form wasn't showing up due to wrong naming conventions and beeing wired up wrongly.
+- Gamecrit Contact Form wasn't showing up because of wrong naming conventions and beeing wired up incorrect.

     * Wired up urls and HTML template correctly to display form and added Meta class for ordering and __ str __ method for the admin panel.